請更新您的瀏覽器

 JANUARY

-Social Goods Club
+Social Goods Modern Bakery

 The pastry counter moves between croissants, pain au chocolat, canelé and more playful numbers such as pistachio maritozzi and pandan rolls, while the kitchen leans into daytime staples done cleanly: ricotta toast, power bowls, acai bowls and a well-judged all-day breakfast.
 Heartier options include egg benedict, vegetable frittata and Turkish eggs with sourdough, with a build-your-own plate format that lets diners add proteins, including smoked salmon, sous vide chicken breast or grilled beef tenderloin, alongside grains and vegetables.
 Drinks follow the same thoughtful logic, from coffee classics to matcha made with Matchali, cloud-style coconut drinks and kombucha on tap.